Syracuse Art Galleries, Museums, Supplies & More

 Many would consider the best art galleries and museums in Syracuse to be:

-You will find around 11,000 works of art from all kinds of media at The Everson which includes one of the largest holdings of international ceramics in the country.
-They also provide classes for all ages, have a free open figure drawing program at night, host the Festival of Trees each December.
+You will find around 11,000 works of art from all kinds of media at The Everson which opens at 11am Wednesday through Friday and 10am on weekends including one of the largest holdings of international ceramics in the country.
+They also provide classes for all ages, have a free open figure drawing program at night, and host the Festival of Trees each December.

 The diverse collection The Syracuse University Art Museum is home to over 45,000 unique pieces.
-The museum is free to the public and they use their collection as a museum-laboratory for exploration, experimentation, and discussion.
+The museum is free to the public starting at 10am Tuesday through Friday and noon on weekends and they use their collection as a museum-laboratory for exploration, experimentation, and discussion.

-Since 1989 the Edgewood Gallery has been a great place for custom framing and art installation, plus you can see the cool collection in their gallery.
+Since 1989 the Edgewood Gallery has been a great place for custom framing and art installation and you can see the cool collection in their gallery from 9:30am to 6pm Tuesday through Friday and 10am to 2pm on Saturday.

 Materials & Supplies Near You